nestjs/docs.nestjs.com/content/openapi/types-and-parameters.md

 The model above will be translated into the `CreateCatRequest` schema.

 By default, no description is added to the generated schema.
-You can add one like this
+You can add one using the `description` attribute:

 ```typescript
 @ApiSchema({ description: 'Description of the CreateCatDto schema' })